lemire/FastBitSet.js/README.md

-c = b.clone(); // create a (deep) copy of b and assign it to c. c.equals(b); // checks whether c and b are equal c.forEach(fnc); // execute fnc on each value stored in c
+c = b.clone(); // create a (deep) copy of b and assign it to c. c.equals(b); // checks whether c and b are equal c.forEach(fnc); // execute fnc on each value stored in c c.trim(); // reduce the memory usage of the bitmap if possible, the content remains the same
 ```

 If you are using node.js, you need to import the module: